 Meeting on Characterization and Radiometric Calibration for Remote Sensing

-The Characterization and Radiometric Calibration for Remote Sensing (CALCON) annual meeting provides a forum for scientists, engineers, and managers to present, discuss, and learn about calibration, characterization, and radiometric issues within the microwave, IR, visible, and UV spectral ranges.
+Calibration can dramatically improve the quality of your data, making analysis easier and results more reliable.
+The Characterization and Radiometric Calibration for Remote Sensing Annual Meeting (CALCON) provides a forum for scientists, engineers, managers, and leads to discuss challenges and solutions.
+Topics of discussion include calibration, characterization, and radiometric issues within the SAR, microwave, IR, VIS, and UV spectral ranges.